 Establish a proper sleep routine.
 It's likely you've already established a great sleep routine that you do before your baby sleeps, in which case, our biggest recommendation is to stick with it!
 Your baby is much more likely to get back on track if you continue to follow your routine that shows your little one that it's time to sleep.
 Those cues matter a lot and when you keep doing it no matter what, your baby will realize that "Mom means business!"
 Now if you're saying to yourself, "Uh, what sleep routine?" we suggest reading this article where you'll find out how weighted wearable blankets, white noise, and blackout curtains are all parts of a great routine.

 Relax your baby before nap time.
 When your baby is showing signs of being overtired or overstimulated, you'd think laying them down ASAP would make the most sense.
 They're fussy and exhausted after all!
-But the problem here is that these are stressors that can increase your baby's level of the stress hormone, cortisol.
+But the problem here is that these are stressors that can increase your baby's level of the stress hormone.
 When your baby gets worked up it makes it harder to fall asleep and even stay asleep.
 Getting them relaxed and calm before you lay them down is important.

 Eliminate negative sleep associations.
 Your baby needs to learn to fall back asleep on their own when they wake in the middle of a nap or at night.
 Reducing the amount or rocking or nursing/feeding to sleep that you do will help teach your baby to self-soothe and fall asleep on their own.
 You can read more about it here.

 One of the best ways to calm an overtired baby is to use a weighted swaddle or sleeping bag from Dreamland Baby.
-The weight within is like a hug for your baby that increases melatonin and serotonin which helps your baby sleep better.

 Not sure if your baby is overtired?
 Read, "How to Get and Overtired Baby to Sleep," to find out if this is what your baby is struggling with.